 But getting complete darkness becomes very difficult if there is a gap between the window and the shade.
 These gaps are popularly known as ‘light-gaps’ as they leave a fine outline of light all around the shade.
 Sidetracks are usually available with all dark out shades, as they are easier to fit at the time of installation, and will complete the look.
 These sidetracks are usually made of durable plastic that mounts either in front of behind the shades to seal off the gap.
 They are available in a wide range of lengths and thicknesses and can be easily modified to suit your particular requirements.

 Cellular shades are your one-stop solution for saving energy, both in summer and winter.
 Their unique honeycomb-like hollow structures trap air, which in turn becomes a formidable insulation barrier.
 As a result, the room does not lose heat during the winter and in the summer the room retains the cool air of the air-conditioner.
-The other benefits of cellular shade include noise reduction and light-filtering abilities.
+The other benefits of these thermal blinds include noise reduction and light-filtering abilities.

 Sidetracks are sold as supplementary features for cellular shades.
 However, it is a useful addition to the whole setup.
 The gap that remains between the shade material and the window allows heat-loss that can ultimately lead to increased energy bills.
 If you have installed cellular shades to reduce your energy bills, add these sidetracks and the effect will be clearly visible on your energy bills.